vcc.ca

 Procedures

 The best resolution to situations involving objectionable behavior is usually, early informal resolution between the parties involved.
+Individuals are encouraged to document their concerns about any behaviours and any attempts they have taken to resolve the issues.

 Informal Resolution

-1. Early Resolution
+A. Early Resolution

 Formal Resolution